jacobkap/ucrbook/docs/08_arson.md

   + Industrial
   + Other commercial (e.g. restaurant, office building, car dealership)
   + Community/public (e.g. government buildings, hospitals, community centers, places of worship)
-  + All other structures (all buildings that don't fit in another category')
+  + All other structures (all buildings that do not fit in another category')
 * Total mobile vehicles (vehicles)
   + Motor vehicles (a car that runs on a road such as a SUV, sedan, motorcycle)
   + Other mobile vehicles (other mobile objects such as airplanes and boats)